 While Spain looted most of the Aztec and Inca gold between 1520 and 1533, it was noted that the Aztec items were found to have a very high purity and were exceptionally beautiful.
 Some of the Spaniards realized the importance of this because neither the Aztecs or the Incas knew how to part gold and silver, which are typically found together in varying degrees.
 The high purity of the gold, some knew, was a clue to the source of the magnificent and plentiful Aztec gold, which was never found.
 The gold found in Mexico is typically high in silver.
 Below is a photo of Aztec vs. Inca gold:

 The Spanish had heard plenty of stories after conquering Mexico to know that the source of the gold was north of New Spain.
-Cabeza de Vaca’s recount in 1536 of his 8-year journey from Florida the Mexico City and the tales he had heard of the “Seven cities of Cibola” pushed the Spaniards lust for gold to the limit.
-(Note: The Aztecs had re-captured their immense treasure from Cortez, and it was never found.
-This must have driven them “mad”.)
+Cabeza de Vaca’s recount in 1536 of his 8-year journey from Florida to Mexico City and the tales he had heard of the “Seven cities of Cibola” pushed the Spaniards lust for gold to the limit.
+(Note: The Aztecs had re-captured their immense treasure from Cortez, and it has never been found.
+This must have driven the Spaniards “mad”.)